metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 allow-to-google      ignored    ingress/egress does not match allowed networks
 ```

-Also a event is created which describes why the CWNP was ignored:
+Also an event is created which describes why the CWNP was ignored:

 ```bash
 > kubectl get events